Scalingo/documentation/src/_posts/languages/php/2019-02-08-php-session-redis.md

 ---
-title: PHP Session with Redis
+title: PHP Session with Redis®
 nav: Session with Redis
 modified_at: 2019-03-22 00:00:00
 tags: php redis